adueck/blog/content/blog/curry-howard-proofs-are-programs/index.md

 ---
 title: Proofs are Programs - A Few Little Examples of the Curry-Howard Correspondence
 date: "2024-05-22"
-description: "This is a translation of Functors, Applicatives, And Monads In Pictures into TypeScript, with the Haskell examples alongside for reference and comparison."
-image: recap-ts.png
+description: "Proofs are programs, and programs are proofs.
+That's basically what the Curry-Howard correspondance says.
+While learning about direct proofs in math, it helped me to think of a direct proof as a simple function that I was trying to write..."
 ---

 Proofs are programs, and programs are proofs.
-That's basically what the [Curry-Howard correspondance](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence).
+That's basically what the [Curry-Howard correspondance](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence) says.

 While learning about direct proofs in math, it helped me to think of a direct proof as a simple function that I was trying to write.
 For example, let's say we need to prove the following: